richbrito/QNM_EMD/README.md

-# QNM_EMD
+# Quasinormal in Einstein-Maxwell-Dilaton
-Mathematica Notebooks to compute QNMs in Einstein-Maxwell-Dilaton
+These notebooks contain detailed derivations and calculations of perturbations of black hole solutions in Einstein-Maxwell-Dilaton.